breqwatr/voidith/docs/grafana-prometheus-config.md

     * When: `min()`
     * OF: `query (A, 5m, now)`
     * Click on `IS ABOVE` and choose `IS BELOW`
     * Add minimun bytes of free disk to trigger alert.
+Multiply with `1073741824` for GBs.
   * In `Notifications` section:
     * Next to `Send to`, click on `+` symbol and choose your notification channel.
     * In message form enter the alert message